Heterogeneous Federated Learning via Personalized Generative Networks: Abstract

 \section{Abstract}

-Federated Learning (FL) allows several clients to construct a common global machine-learning model without having to share their data.
-FL, however, faces the challenge of statistical heterogeneity between the client's data, which degrades performance and slows down the convergence toward the global model.
-In this paper, we provide theoretical proof that minimizing heterogeneity between clients facilitates the convergence of a global model for every single client.
-This becomes particularly important under empirical concept shifts among clients, rather than merely considering imbalanced classes, which have been studied until now.
-Therefore, we propose a method for knowledge transfer between clients where the server trains client-specific generators.
-Each generator generates samples for the corresponding client to remove the conflict with other clients' models.
-Experiments conducted on synthetic and real data, along with a theoretical study, support the effectiveness of our method in constructing a well-generalizable global model by reducing the conflict between local models.
+Federated Learning (FL) allows several clients to construct a global machine-learning model without having to share their data.
+However, FL often faces the challenge of statistical heterogeneity between the client's data.
+The heterogeneity of the clients will affect the global model's effectiveness.
+In this paper, utilizing the Domain Adaptation concept, we define an upper bound for the risk of a global model for every single client and theoretically prove that minimizing heterogeneity between clients minimizes this upper bound.
+We mainly focus on the heterogeneity in the distribution of data across feature spaces of the clients rather than merely considering imbalanced classes, which have mostly been studied in the literature until now.
+Therefore, with a primary focus on cross-silo settings, we propose a method called FedGenP, which uses server-trained, client-specific generators for knowledge transfer between clients.
+Each generator aims to provide samples for the corresponding client to minimize its discrepancy with other clients.
+Experiments conducted on synthetic and real data, along with a theoretical study, support the effectiveness of our method, demonstrating that the generated data helps in constructing a well-generalized global model.
+In addition, because of the generators, after fine-tuning the global model with both the local and generated data, the clients need not lose the information from others, resulting in well-generalized personalized models as well.